-AISTech 2017 — Steel’s Premier Technology Event will be held at the Music City Center, Nashville, Tennessee, USA, 8-11 May 2017.
+AISTech 2019 — Steel’s Premier Technology Event will be held at the David L. Lawrence Convention Center, Pittsburgh, Pennsylvania, USA, 6-9 May 2019.

 This event will feature technologies from all over the world that help steel producers to compete more effectively in today’s global market.
 AISTech is a can’t-miss event for anyone involved at any level of today’s steel marketplace.
 Follow the link for more information on the Event.

 The Vesuvius booth # 645 will focus on:

 - Portable SMART Tundish Robotics & Tundish solutions